Aadhaar: Previous identity card programs

-In 1999 after the Kargil war, the Kargil Review Committee, headed by security analyst K. Subrahmanyam, was formed to study the state of national security.
+In 1999 after the Kargil War, the Kargil Review Committee, headed by security analyst K. Subrahmanyam, was formed to study the state of national security.
 It submitted its report to the then Prime Minister, Atal Bihari Vajpayee, on 7 January 2000.
 Among its various recommendations was the proposal that citizens in villages in border regions be issued identity cards on a priority basis, with such ID cards issued later to all people living in border states.

-The Rangarajan Commission set up to revamp the statistical system in India in 2000 recommended under the Socio-economic statistics chapter the setting up of a centralised database of citizens in India.
-The Commission submitted its report to the Government in August 2001 and in its analysis noted under para 9.2.26.
-Many developed countries and an increasing number of developing countries, including China, have databases of their citizens while also providing for each adult individual citizen of the country a unique identification number.
-Such a unique identification number assigned to a citizen would be a proof of his/her identity for a variety of purposes.
-The major advantage is that all this can be taken care of by simply producing citizen identity card as a proof of individual identity.
-Presently, there are different kinds of cards and means of establishing identity in India, such as electoral identity card, income-tax PAN card, passport, ration card, driving licence, birth, and education certificates, etc. However, none of the systems are equipped to handle a population figure that exceeds more than one billion in India.
+The Rangarajan Commission set up to revamp the statistical system in India in 2000 and recommended under the Socio-economic Statistics chapter the setting up of a centralised database of citizens in India.
+The Commission submitted its report to the Government in August 2001 and in its analysis noted under paragraph 9.2.26.
+Many developed countries and an increasing number of developing countries, including China, have databases of their citizens while also providing each adult individual citizen of the country a unique identification number.
+Such a unique identification number assigned to a citizen would be proof of his/her identity for a variety of purposes.
+The major advantage is that all this can be taken care of by simply producing a citizen identity card as proof of individual identity.
+Presently, there are different kinds of cards and means of establishing identity in India, such as electoral identity cards, income-tax PAN cards, passports, ration cards, driving licences, birth, and education certificates, etc. However, none of the systems are equipped to handle a population figure that exceeds more than 1 billion in India.
 So far there has not been any attempt whatsoever to standardise a format of citizen's database, which can link the information available for each citizen from different sources and analyse this according to the needs and project a comprehensive picture of the human resources in the country."
-Further, the Commission made the specific recommendation under para 9.2.27 made the following observations: 9.2.27 Taking note of the initiative taken by the Ministry of Home Affairs for issuing national identification cards to the citizens, the Commission concludes that:

-A centralised database of the citizens of the country with a system of issuing a unique identification number/card has several potential benefits to its citizens and will improve the efficiency of administration.
+Further, the Commission made the specific recommendation under paragraph 9.2.27 made the following observations: 9.2.27 Taking note of the initiative taken by the Ministry of Home Affairs for issuing national identification cards to the citizens, the Commission concludes that: A centralised database of the citizens of the country with a system of issuing a unique identification number has several potential benefits to its citizens and will improve the efficiency of administration.
 The project, if implemented, will have obvious benefits to the statistical system.